OPENDAP/wcs_gateway_module/OSX_Resources/ReadMe.txt

 See the INSTALL file for build instructions.

-This is the WCS Module to be loaded by the OPeNDAP Back-End Server (BES).For more information on Hyrax and the BES, please visit our documentationwiki at docs.opendap.org.
-This will include the latest install and buildinstructions, the latest configuration inforamtion, tutorials, how todevelop new modules for the BES, and more.
+This is the WCS Gateway Module to be loaded by the OPeNDAP Back-End Server (BES).
+For more information on Hyrax and the BES, please visit our documentation wiki at docs.opendap.org.
+This will include the latest install and build instructions, the latest configuration inforamtion, tutorials, how to develop new modules for the BES, and more.

 Contents  - What's here: What files are in the distribution

-  - About the WCS Module: What exactly is this
+  - About the WCS Gateway Module: What exactly is this

-  - Configuration: How to configure the WCS Module
+  - Configuration: How to configure the WCS Gateway Module

   - Testing: Once built and configured, how do you know it works?